traylz/gmail-integration/README.md

 3. Run from command line
 `./gradlew run`
 Here you have it!
-4. The database used is in-mem H2, to change to Postgres - change db.ur
+4. The database used is in-mem H2, to change to Postgres - change db parameters in app.properties section

 ## Endpoints
 There are two endpoints: Send email and Get emails